 On a more positive note, Database Administrator (DBA) certifications typically boost salary potential in this field and can easily lead to a salary jump as high as 10 percent.

 A detailed post on database certifications can be found here.

 Top 10 Databases you should learn in 2021:

 Now we will discuss the top databases which are worth discovering and which you should learn in 2021.
 Below is the list:

 Oracle is a database that can run on nearly any operating system.
 From Oracle, we highlight plenty of profiles with experience in this technology.
-Oracle has a large number of tools that exist for its administration and monitoring.
+Oracle has a large number of tools available for its administration and monitoring.

 - IBM DB 2:

 After Oracle, IBM DB 2 is the second most used database in UNIX / Linux environments.
 This is an undeniable winner on Mainframe.
 IBM Informix makes sure that your vital business data is controlled and secured.

 Microsoft SQL Server is a relational database management system that is developed by Microsoft.
 There are a number of available skilled profiles in SQL Server, and it is not difficult to acquire them.
 Its flexibility and performance are significantly enhanced by its integration with Microsoft Azure.